Erasmus Courses for Teachers in Budapest, Hungary

 Liszt Ferenc International Airport is located 20km from the city center and is served by many international and national flights, including low-cost airlines.

-There is a regular bus service direct to the city center and it is also possible to take a taxi or to use a transfer service.
+There is a regular bus service direct to the city center and it is also possible to take a taxi or transfer service.

 By train